Bill Farmer

 by Bill Farmer.
 Categories: Hacking .

 I’ve studiously avoided Python up till now, even though it appears to be fairly popular, because it violates the first law of compiler design: ‘Blank space shalt not be significant except to separate tokens where necessary.’.
 That’s why you can minimise a lengthy JavaScript script like jQuery to one enormously long line and it still works just fine.
-But, she-who-shall-be-ignored (self categorisation) decided she wanted to enter an advent calender competition which involved checking a web page to see if your name has come up and sending an email if it does.

 Read more →